everything you need to know about Shakespeare’s plays

 The First Folio was the first publication of a collection of Shakespeare’s works, put together seven years after his death.
-It contained 36 Shakespeare plays set out in the three categories of Comedies, Histories and Tragedies – a categorisation that still underpins the practice of Shakespeare criticism, education, and performance today.
+It contained 36 Shakespeare plays – all of the above plays, excluding Pericles, Edward III and The Two Noble Kinsmen – set out in the three categories of Comedies, Histories and Tragedies.
+This categorisation of Shakespeare plays still underpins the practice of Shakespeare criticism, education, and performance today.

 As well as these 3 Shakespeare play types of comedy, history and tragedy, subsequent academics and Shakespeare aficionados have also categorised Shakespeare’s plays into: Roman, Lost, Masque, Problem, Romance, and Tragicomedy.

 Any information on Shakespeare plays we’re missing, or is unclear?
 Please let us know in the comments section below!